ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 When you add or modify a **[Content relation](create_edit_content_items.md#relation_field)** or **Content relation (multiple)**
 Field in a Content Type, you can decide:

-- which Content tree location opens in the
+- which Content Tree location opens in the
 [Content Browser](content_model.md#content-browser) when the user browses to a related Content item
 - whether relations can be to Content items of a specific type only, or any Content Type.